Model theoretic events: Introduction

-Our paper is outlined as follows: In section 2, we discuss preliminaries.
-In section 3, we introduce the notion of generic sampling and formally construct our probability space.
-Section 3 also contains some important computational lemmas which will be relevant in later sections of the paper (Lemma \ref{lemma:product}, Lemma \ref{label:conditional}).
-At the end of the section, we observe a basic application of the Borel-Cantelli theorem (Proposition \ref{prop:inf-often}).
-Section 4 focuses on the \emph{isomorphism problem}, i.e. when does there exists some $N$ such that the induced structure on almost all random generic types is isomorphic to $N$?
+The paper is outlined as follows: In Section 2, we discuss preliminaries.
+In Section 3, we introduce the notion of generic sampling.
+Section 3 also contains some important computational lemmas which will be relevant in later sections of the paper.
+Section 4 focuses on the \emph{isomorphism problem}, i.e. given a Keisler measure $\mu$, when does there exist some $\mathcal{L}$-structure $N$ such that the induced structure on almost all random generic types is isomorphic to $N$?
 We restrict ourselves to the case where our language is relational.
-We first prove that for any fixed $\mathcal{L}$-structure $N$ and any \emph{adequate} measure $\mu$, the set $\{p \in S_{\mathbf{x}}(\mathcal{U}):$ \emph{induced structure on $p$ is isomorphic to $N\}$} is $\mathbb{P}_{\mu}$-measurable (Proposition \ref{prop:borel}).
+We first prove that for any fixed $\mathcal{L}$-structure $N$ and any \emph{adequate measure} $\mu$, the set ${p \in S_{\mathbf{x}}(\mathcal{U}): \text{induced structure on } p \text{ is isomorphic to } N}$ is $\mathbb{P}_{\mu}$-measurable (Proposition \ref{prop:borel}).
 Next, we describe some relatively easy contexts in which one can obtain a positive answer to the isomorphism problem.
-We then move on to the main portion of the section where we introduce the \emph{adequate} and \emph{excellent} measure extension axioms.
+We then move on to the main portion of the section where we introduce the \emph{adequate} and \emph{excellent measure extension axioms}.
 We prove that if a measure $\mu$ witnesses the excellent measure extension axiom, then we obtain a positive answer to the isomorphism problem and moreover the theory of the model witnessing this property is $\aleph_0$-categorical (Theorem \ref{theorem:main}, Theorem \ref{theorem:cat}).
+Furthermore, the associated measure on the space of labeled $\mathcal{L}$-structures is $\Sym(\mathbb{N})$-invariant.
 Section 5 is focused on concrete examples around the isomorphism problem.
-We show directly that the \emph{model theoretic} Lebesgue measure over DLO and the \emph{weighted-coin-flipping} measures on the random graph have positive solutions to the isomorphism problem (Example \ref{example:random}, Example \ref{example:DLO}).
+We show directly that the \emph{model-theoretic} Lebesgue measure over DLO and the \emph{weighted-coin-flipping} measures on the Rado graph have positive solutions to the isomorphism problem (Example \ref{example:random}, Example \ref{example:DLO}).
 We also exhibit some examples of measures which admit a negative answer to the isomorphism problem (Example \ref{example:bad}, Example \ref{example:bad2}).
-In the final section, we focus our attention on another kind of event, those associated to witnessing dividing lines.
-We prove that if $\mu$ is \emph{fim}, then almost no random generic types witness instability, the independence property, or the strict order property (Theorem \ref{theorem:witness}).
+In the final section, we focus our attention on another kind of event, those associated with witnessing dividing lines.
+We prove that if $\mu$ is \emph{generically stable}, then almost no random generic types witness instability, the independence property, or the strict order property (Theorem \ref{theorem:witness}).
 This follows in part from the observation that witnessing any of these dividing lines for a particular formula has probability $0$ or $1$ (Lemma \ref{lem:01}).
-Next, we discuss some alternative interpretations of \emph{witnessing a dividing line}.
 We then consider some concrete examples.
 Finally, we focus on the NIP setting.
 We prove that while it is possible that almost all random generic types witness instability in this setting, the average over a certain family of permutations converges to 0 (Theorem \ref{theorem:average}).